hashicorp/terraform-provider-azurerm/website/docs/r/container_registry.html.markdown

 ### Managed Container Registry

-When using another SKU than `Classic`, Azure Container Registry manages the storage account for you.
+When using a SKU other than `Classic`, Azure Container Registry manages the storage account for you.

 ```hcl
 resource "azurerm_resource_group" "rg" {